snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  Worked with the team on password reset for the rider and driver account.
 Will receive the OTP as email notification to rider and driver account.

  Working with driver page functionality, email notification has to be sent, once driver accepts/rejects the ride.

+ Working on password reset functonality where, user will get  OTP sent to the associated email while creating the rider/driver account.